Samuel H. Gruber

 Samuel H. Gruber (May 13, 1938 – April 18, 2019) was a shark biologist and founder of the American Elasmobranch Society.
 He was a professor at the University of Miami's Rosenstiel School for Marine and Atmospheric Science and the founder of the Bimini Biological Field Station Foundation.

 Biography

 Dr. Gruber hailed originally from Brooklyn, New York, and grew up in south Florida.
-He entered college in 1956, studying first at Emory University and then earning his B.S. in Zoology from the University of Miami (FL).
-He followed up in quick succession with his M.S. and Ph.D. in Marine Science from the then called Institute of Marine and Atmospheric Science, again at the University of Miami.
+He entered college in 1956, studying first at Emory University and then earning his B.S. in zoology from the University of Miami.
+He followed up in quick succession with his M.S. and Ph.D. in marine science from the then called Institute of Marine and Atmospheric Science, again at the University of Miami.
 He held several positions there and completed a postdoctoral fellowship at the Max-Planck Institute for Behavioral Physiology, Seewiesen, Germany, where he was a behavioral researcher under Nobel Laureate Professor Dr. Konrad Lorenz.